lobby-ws/gamedev/docs/scripting/world/Player.md

 Prompts the player to share their screen, and then casts it to all video nodes that have a matching `.screenId` property.

+### `.setAvatar(url)`

+Sets the player's persistent avatar, saved to the database.
+Pass `null` to clear and revert to the world default.

+Can be called from server scripts on any player, or from client scripts on the local player only.

 ### `.setSessionAvatar(url)`

 Temporarily overrides the player's avatar for the current session.
 The session avatar takes priority over the player's default avatar.